-- Responses reflect the opinions of a relatively older, relatively wealthy cohort.
-Most live in or near the area and shop and use services at the Silverdale Center. - The Center's current strengths center on its: - Natural beauty, including the waterfront and scenic views. - Central location. - Services and businesses, including healthcare and medical services and a variety of shopping and dining options. - Respondents identify substantial opportunities for improvement in the Center's ability to offer effective transportation and access.
-However, somewhat contradictorily, most respondents did not identify transportation as a top issue for the Center to address in the coming 20 years. - Two-thirds or more of respondents rated the Center neutrally or poorly regarding its ability to provide a comfortable walking/biking environment, accessibility for people with mobility limitations, and functional streets for businesses. - The Center's most commonly-identified weaknesses focused on its traffic, roads, car-centric characteristics, and inadequate transit, walkability, and bike infrastructure. - Nearly two-thirds of respondents identified improved pedestrian, bike, and accessibility infrastructure as a need to make the Center a more livable 24/7 community. - Respondents have expansive visions for the future of the Silverdale Center, with at least two-thirds of respondents indicating a positive connection to all six proposed vision statements for the Center.
-While respondents have broad hopes for the future, they are particularly focused on the environment and public spaces. - Respondents want to build on the Center's existing strengths in the environment. - Respondents' top issues for the Center to address in the coming 20 years include the environment and parks and recreation. - When responding to proposed vision statements for the future of the Center, respondents had the most positive connection to the vision statement of "integrating nature into the urban environment while preserving it for future generations." - Respondents are particularly focused on public spaces: - When asked to consider what the Silverdale Center needs to become a more livable 24/7 community, nearly three-quarters of respondents identified community gathering spaces and cultural events as a need. - When considering future amenities in the Center, more than three-quarters of respondents want to see parks and green spaces, public/farmers markets, local shops, and restaurants or food trucks.
+- Community-identified strengths of the Silverdale Regional Center include its natural beauty, convenient central location, and the wide range of services and businesses available, including healthcare and shopping and dining options. - Respondents identify substantial opportunities for improvement in the Center's ability to offer effective transportation options and access. - Two-thirds or more of respondents rated the Center neutrally or poorly regarding its ability to provide a comfortable walking/biking environment, accessibility for people with mobility limitations, and functional streets for businesses. - The Center's most commonly identified weaknesses focused on its traffic, roads, car-centric characteristics, and inadequate transit, walkability, and bike infrastructure. - Nearly two-thirds of respondents identified improved pedestrian, bike, and accessibility infrastructure as a need to make the Center a more livable 24/7 community. - Respondents have expansive visions for the future of the Silverdale Center, with at least two-thirds of respondents indicating a positive connection to all six previous vision statements (from the 2006 Update) for the Center.
+While respondents have broad hopes for the future, they are particularly focused on the environment and public spaces. - Respondents want to build on the Center's existing strengths in the environment. - Respondents' top issues for the Center to address in the coming 20 years include the environment and parks and recreation. - When responding to proposed vision statements for the future of the Center, respondents had the most positive connection to the vision statement of "integrating nature into the urban environment while preserving it for future generations." - Respondents are particularly focused on public spaces: - When asked to consider what the Silverdale Center needs to become a more livable 24/7 community, nearly three-quarters of respondents identified community gathering spaces and cultural events as a need.

+When considering future amenities in the Center, more than three-quarters of respondents want to see parks and green spaces, public/farmers markets, local shops, and restaurants or food trucks.